Research

 2022 National Prize in Economics (Premio Raul Trajtenberg) Uruguay

 This paper analyzes the macroeconomic implications of firms’ rollover risk.
-I develop a heterogeneous-firms macroeconomic model with rollover crises emerging from coordination failures among creditors.
+I develop a heterogeneous-firms macroeconomics model where rollover crises arise from coordination failures among creditors.
 Rollover crises are events in which a firm defaults because creditors fail to roll over its debt, but would have repaid otherwise.
-I assess the quantitative relevance of rollover crises by employing a model-based identification strategy which argues that their incidence is informed by the observed distribution of firms’ bankruptcy outcomes, and find that roughly half of bankruptcy events are due to rollover crises.
-I validate the model using individual firms' observed investment dynamics during the last recessions and then use the model to assess the aggregate implications of rollover risk for the U.S. economy.
-I find that rollover risk can significantly amplify the impact of recessions.
-Lastly, I show that imperfectly-targeted credit policies can mitigate rollover crises but can exacerbate firms' debt overhang in the future.
+I assess the quantitative relevance of rollover crises using a model-based identification strategy informed by the observed distribution of firms’ bankruptcy outcomes.
+Finally, I use the model to evaluate the aggregate implications of rollover risk for the U.S. economy and examine the effectiveness of imperfectly targeted credit policies for stabilization during recessions.

 Working From Home and Contact-Intensive Jobs in Uruguay (spanish | slides | post | data + codes)